oxxecn-spec/MBORMC..github.io/README.md

-MBORMC is a global supplier specializing in aluminum folding doors and integrated screen solutions, providing customized mosquito net protection systems suitable for residential and commercial projects.
+MBORMC（曼伯欧罗门窗） is a global supplier specializing in aluminum folding doors and integrated screen solutions, providing customized mosquito net protection systems suitable for residential and commercial projects.
 Company Profile
 MBORMC has over 15 years of experience in aluminum extrusion and precision engineering, providing high-performance products for luxury villas, hotels, and commercial projects in more than 50 countries worldwide.
 Its core advantages include: